andreasschulze/check_dns_respond_as_expected/README.md

   Default if unset: normal output

+* `RESOLVER_IP`

+  if set to *one* IPv4 or IPv6 address, the script use this address as resolver.

+  Default os unset, so `/etc/resolv.conf` is used

 ## Usage

 Create a file with expected data.
 It's content is similar to a usual zone file